-Built for Dr. John Hanson Thomas, the great-grandson of John Hanson, President of the Continental Congress, The Hackerman House represented the height of elegance and convenience in the mid-nineteenth century.
+Built around 1848 for Dr. John Hanson Thomas, the great-grandson of John Hanson, President of the Continental Congress, The Hackerman House represented the height of elegance and convenience in the mid-nineteenth century.
 Renowned guests include the Prince of Wales (later King Edward VII) and General Kossuth.

 In 1892, Mr. and Mrs. Francis M. Jencks purchased the home and remodeled it extensively under the direction of Charles A. Platt.
 The graceful circular staircase was widened and the oval Tiffany skylight installed in the coffered dome.
 The bow window in the dining room was added and the entire house was decorated in the Italian Renaissance style.